manishkumawat2655/INITO/README.md

 ---
 ### cat(root, pwd, path)
-This algorithm displays the contents of the file in given path
+This algorithm(pseudo code flow) displays the contents of the file in given path
 ```python
 START
 1.  set node to find_node(root, pwd, path)